This is the first article in a 3-part series about Louisiana hummingbird researcher and wildlife gardener Nancy L. Newfield.

 The study also has cast doubt on two long-held ideas about maintaining nectar feeders during winter.
 First, the study's data shows that, similar to people who return to favorite vacation areas, many banded hummingbirds are repeat winter residents in Louisiana.
 They survive Louisiana winters.
 So Newfield said it's unlikely that filling nectar feeders there in winter lures them to their death.

 The following species of hummingbirds have been recorded in Louisiana.
 The number shown are the numbers of each species which have been banded as part of the Louisiana Winter Hummingbird Project.
-(All except the Green Violetear, Green-breasted Mango and Black-chinned x Lucifer are profiled at the Cornell Lab of Ornithology.)
+(All except the Black-chinned x Lucifer are profiled on the Cornell Lab of Ornithology's eBird app.)

 Source: Nancy Newfield and Casa Colibrí Krewe